larkin-tanner/02-Team/coursedocs/team-deliverables.md

 # Team Deliverables
-(Links to specific documents or locations on google drive if not stored in a golder here.)
+(Links to specific documents or locations on google drive if not stored in a folder here.)
 Subject to revision

 ## Draft pre-class deliverables
 - Student-generated project description
-- Skill inventory (skill areas also enumerated on projects) plus resume [osama]
+- Skill inventory
 - Project selection
 - Thesis confirmation